 - include sea vegetables (for iodine) and fresh herbs.

-- Fill in the rest of your calories with healthy fats such as coconut oil, olive oil, grass-fed butter, hemp oil (cold use only), flax oil (cold use only), and an MTC Oil Supplement.
+- Fill in the rest of your calories with healthy fats such as coconut oil, olive oil, grass-fed butter, hemp oil (cold use only), flax oil (cold use only), and MCT Oil

 Recommended supplements for Keto diet